Factors Affecting the 1970 Quarter Value

 This die was taken from the hub intended for proof strikes, and this variety is rare on (non-proof) circulation strike coins.

-The reverse side is more pronounced, easily identified by the arrowheads being nearly embedded within the leaf, with the leaf extending above the arrows.
+Note that the reverse side is more pronounced, easily identified by the arrowheads being nearly embedded within the leaf, with the leaf extending above the arrows.
 In contrast, the more common reverse shows a clear separation between the leaf and the arrowheads, as shown in the second image.

-1970 Washington Quarter Struck on 1941 Canadian Quarter
+1970-S Washington Quarter Struck on 1941 Canadian Quarter

 This error coin is believed to be the only exemplar of this error.
 A Canadian quarter planchet was fed into a quarter coin press (intentionally, many believe).
-The 1941 date is visible from the
+The date 1941 is visible on the Canadian Silver George VI quarter.

-1970 Washington Quarter Struck on Silver Barber Quarter
+1970- S Washington Quarter Struck on Silver Barber Quarter

-A 1970-S Proof Quarter was over-struck on a Silver Barber Quarter.
 The one shown above is one of only two known specimens.

-If you wonder what other quarters are silver check here
+If you wonder what other quarters are silver, check here

 1970-D Quarter Struck On Dime Stock